 During the Renaissance, physicians began using the term “hysteria” (from the Greek word hystera, meaning uterus) to refer to the supposed detachment of the uterus from its normal place in the pelvis.
 This condition was used to explain women’s “uncontrollable behaviour”, including but not limited to anxiety and sexual promiscuity.

 In much the same way that marginalized groups have reclaimed words, images, and mythology that have been used as tools of oppression, we at Justisse International have chosen to reclaim the concept of the “wandering uterus” that for centuries was used to explain away the symptoms and suffering of women.
-In a playful twist, we have created a mascot - “Wanda, The Wandering Uterus” who moves around the world with us, helping us to educate people about the menstrual cycle and the real, underlying causes of menstrual disorders.
-Hand drawn cartoons featuring Wanda have appeared in the Justisse newsletter Femme Fertile and a ‘zine collection of Wanda’s adventures was gifted to participants at JFAECon2017 by creator, Lisa Leger.
+In a playful twist, we have created a mascot - “Wanda, The Wandering Uterus” who moves around the world with us like a Super Hero, helping us to educate people about the menstrual cycle and the real, underlying causes of menstrual disorders.
+As a Teaching Tool, Wanda shows that the uterus is a big muscle, that the fallopian tubes end in fingers, with empty space between them and the dangling ovaries below.
+This Wandering Uterus is smart and sensible, as symbolized by the glasses and hairband.
+Those boots are just for fun and to show that super heroes are stereotypes, not real people.
+Hand drawn cartoons featuring Wanda have appeared in the Justisse newsletter Femme Fertile and a ‘zine collection of Wanda’s adventures was gifted, along with Wanda paper dolls, to participants at JFAECon2017 by creator, Lisa Leger.